MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-incremental-refresh.md

 With dataflows, you can bring large amounts of data into Power BI or your organization's provided storage.
 In some cases, however, it's not practical to update a full copy of source data in each refresh.
 A good alternative is **incremental refresh**, which provides the following benefits for dataflows:

-* **Refresh occurs faster** - only data that's changed needs to be refreshed.
+* **Refresh occurs faster**&mdash;only data that's changed needs to be refreshed.
 For example, refresh only the last five days of a 10-year dataflow.
-* **Refresh is more reliable** - for example, it is not necessary to maintain long-running connections to volatile source systems.
+* **Refresh is more reliable**&mdash;for example, it's not necessary to maintain long-running connections to volatile source systems.
-* **Resource consumption is reduced** - less data to refresh reduces overall consumption of memory and other resources.
+* **Resource consumption is reduced**&mdash;less data to refresh reduces overall consumption of memory and other resources.

 Incremental refresh is available in dataflows created in Power BI, and dataflows created in the PowerApps portals.
 This article shows screens from Power BI, but these instructions apply to dataflows created in Power BI or in the PowerApps maker portal.